Foundation 101 | Part 1

 After this lesson, you should now be able to set up a healthy singing posture and engage the diaphragm for efficient breathing and strong support.

 Remember, singing is a process of balance that occurs over time, so take your time with these steps and don’t rush.
-If you’ve signed up directly for this free singing course, you will receive the subsequent episodes over the coming days to your email (if not, you can sign up here)
+When you’ve had some time to digest the information in lesson one, hit the ‘next’ button to move on to lesson 2.

 If you have any questions about posture and breathing, feel free to leave any feedback or questions below!